Relativistic entanglement in muon decay: Introduction

 \section{Introduction}

-Among all the strange facets of the quantum world, entanglement is certainly the most profound evidence of the singular behaviour of quantum systems, specially of the inherent non-locality of their phenomenology \cite{entanglement}.
+Among all the strange facets of the quantum world, entanglement is certainly the most profound evidence of the singular behaviour of quantum systems, especially of the inherent non-locality of their phenomenology \cite{entanglement}.
 It is usually manifest in destructive measurements, when the collapse of the system wave function leads to correlations between observations that, from a classical viewpoint, are not causally connected -- for example, of the polarisation of particles resulting from the decay of a scalar system.
 Although the orthodox interpretation of this phenomenon invokes the very process of measurement, the primary basis for any realistic description of non-locality is the character of the wave function as an attribute of the whole system.

-In this way, entanglement would, in principle, be also manifest in unitarity preserving processes, whenever the evolutions of different parts of a system are not separable.
-Let us consider, for example, a two particles system with wave function $\Psi(s_1,s_2)$, where $s$ is any observable attributed to each particle, e.g. their spins and momenta.
+In this way, entanglement would, in principle, also be manifest in unitarity preserving processes, whenever the evolutions of different parts of a system are not separable.
+Let us consider, for example, a two-particle system with wave function $\Psi(s_1,s_2)$, where $s$ is any observable attributed to each particle, e.g. their spins and momenta.
 If we want to know the probability distribution associated to the first particle, a summation must be done on the possible values of the observables of the second,

 Let us imagine that $s_2$ changes with time due to some interaction with an external field.
 The wave functions $\Psi(s_1,s_2)$, in this case, do not constitute a stationary basis, and the expansion above leads to a probability distribution for $s_1$ that evolves with time.